UoB-COMSM0110/2024-group-13/READMEReport.md

 ![KanbanBoard](https://github.com/UoB-COMSM0110/2024-group-13/assets/145793563/53c00776-d3a1-4c3f-872f-2325b489a1ac)

-*The Kanban board we used during implementation*
+*The Kanban board we used during implementation.*

 During one of the holiday periods, when in-person meetings were not feasible, we coordinated over video calls.
 We encountered challenges with both Zoom and Teams during this time and ultimately found success with an impromptu WhatsApp video call, which catered perfectly to our needs.
 By maintaining flexible communication channels and a versatile approach to project management, we were able to navigate through various challenges, including the holiday period, effectively.
 This adaptability was pivotal to our project's success, ensuring continuous progress and collaboration.